yaruopooner/ac-clang/readme.md

 To invalidate the display, remove the BriefComment flag from the following variables.

 The flags of BriefComment are as follows.
-`ac-clang-clang-translation-unit-flags` is `CXTranslationUnit_IncludeBriefCommentsInCodeCompletion`
+`clang-server-translation-unit-flags` is `CXTranslationUnit_IncludeBriefCommentsInCodeCompletion`
-`ac-clang-clang-complete-at-flags` is `CXCodeComplete_IncludeBriefComments`
+`clang-server-complete-at-flags` is `CXCodeComplete_IncludeBriefComments`

 ### About types and performance of completion candidate quick help window<a id="sec-5-9-4" name="sec-5-9-4"></a>